Huawei-Spark/Spark-SQL-on-HBase/README.md

 Currently Spark supports queries against HBase data through HBase’s Map/Reduce interface (i.e., TableInputFormat).
 Spark SQL supports use of Hive data, which theoretically should be able to support HBase data access, out-of-box, through HBase’s Map/Reduce interface and therefore falls into the first category of the “SQL on HBase” technologies.

-We believe, as a unified big data processing engine, Spark is in good position to provide better HBase support.
+We believe, as an unified big data processing engine, Spark is in good position to provide better HBase support.

 ## HUAWEI's Clone